*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 What is the UK equivalent of worsted weight yarn?

 If you've only started to hear about worsted weight in recent years, don't worry.
 It's not a traditionally British term.
 This term has increased in popularity, largely thanks to the internet bringing the international yarn community together.
+So what is worsted weight yarn in UK terms?

 Historically, the UK worsted weight yarn equivalent has been aran.
 Some serious yarn enthusiasts will tell you that these terms aren't precisely interchangeable.
 That's because traditionally, worsted and aran yarns were spun differently.
 As a result, true aran yarn has more loft and a bouncier feel than worsted.
 However, most modern knitting companies don't differentiate between the two.